JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 {{< callout type="info" >}}
 Photo galleries like [this one](https://jalcocert.github.io/JAlcocerT/websites-themes-2024/#photo-galleries) or [this one](https://github.com/rockem/astro-photography-portfolio) or [this](https://github.com/jomaendle/astro-photo-gallery)
 {{< /callout >}}

+What for?

+Maybe to tinker with more time for [Real Estate webs](https://jalcocert.github.io/JAlcocerT/real-estate-website/#real-estate-web-ui-enhancements), particularly for [this](https://github.com/JAlcocerT/moi-photo-galleries)

 {{< details title="Astro Photography Portfolio | Gallery Internals 📌" closed="true" >}}